wri/gfw-mapbuilder-georspo/README.md

     * `popup` - See below for more explanation and an example of how to use this

 #### Configuring Popups for layers not in Webmaps
 This is currently only supported for dynamic layers and feature layers.
 A popup configuration has some elements it must contain to keep the styling looking appropriate and they are outlined below.
-Here is an exmaple layer configuration that contains a popup configuration (NOTE the addition of `popup` at the bottom):
+Here is an example layer configuration that contains a popup configuration (NOTE the addition of `popup` at the bottom):

 ```javascript
 order: 6,